Maxime Dumarey

-Maxime Dumarey (born September 23, 1988) is a Belgian professional auto racing driver who has previously competed in the ARCA Re/Max Series and the NASCAR Camping World East and West Series from 2007 to 2008.
+Maxime Dumarey (born 23 September 1988) is a Belgian professional auto racing driver who has competed in the ARCA Re/Max Series and the NASCAR Camping World East and West Series from 2007 to 2008.
 He is a former champion in the NASCAR Whelen Euro Series, having won the Elite 2 championship title in 2014.
-In 2023 he won the NLS (Nürburgring Langstrecken Series) SP9 PRO-AM (GT3) championschip with the Aston Martin Vantage GT3.
+In 2023, he won the NLS (Nürburgring Langstrecken Serie) SP9 PRO-AM (GT3) championschip with the Aston Martin Vantage GT3.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)